 Q: How do I purchase tickets?

-A: Tickets can be purchased by phone through Ticketmaster at (800) 982-2787 or online.
+A: Tickets can be purchased online or call (888) 616-0270.
 A $2 restoration fee per ticket and additional Ticketmaster surcharges apply.
 The funds raised by the restoration fee ensure that we can continue to upgrade the site, improve accessibility, replace equipment and create a welcoming and safe environment for our visitors.
 You can also visit the Ford’s Theatre box office in person to purchase tickets.
 Members may call the Membership Hotline at (202) 434-9545.

 Q: Are there additional fees if I purchase at the Ford’s Theatre box office?